 What Is Mandarin Orange Oil?

 Mandarin orange oil is derived from the fruit peel of mandarin orange (Citrus reticulata), which has been widely cultivated in many parts of China since the 12th century BC.
-Depending on the variety, mandarin orange trees can grow anywhere from five meters to seven meters in height.
+Depending on the variety, mandarin orange trees can grow anywhere from 5 meters to 7 meters in height (16 feet to 23 feet).

 Uses of Mandarin Orange Oil